Verified and Tested 02/16/2015

 Server running CentOS 6.5 or earlier (these instructions could also work under other distributions of Linux, though with slight changes based on the distribution; this article will work from CentOS 6.5)

-If you do not have a server already, consider firing up a market-leading server from Atlantic.Net
+If you do not have a server already, consider firing up a virtual private server from Atlantic.Net

 Starting with basic IPTables via Command Line

 First, let’s verify that iptables is installed and active (all of these commands will require root privileges, so ensure that your user has access to these privileges–or, if you’d prefer, elevate to root and obviate the need to preface all of your commands with ‘sudo’)

 For this new server, iptables is not running, so it’s currently allowing all traffic in.
 Not good.
 Let’s fix that.

 To cover some basics, we’ll be setting the default behavior to drop all traffic and allow only certain traffic in (this is a security practice often called “whitelisting”).
 We’ll first do it all on the command line, and then we’ll set it up so those rules are persistent across reboots.